 6. Christmas Jewelry – I’m not talking about anything expensive.
 Light-up necklaces, inexpensive Christmas earrings.

 7. Christmas Headwear – Check the Dollar Store, Target, and Wal-Mart for reindeer headbands, Santa hats, and the like.

 8. Cocoa – Pick up a box or some packets of cocoa mix.

-9. Gift Cards – If a $5 gift card is too much, put on the exact price of a milkshake, donut, or other treat – just be sure to note one free _______.
+9. Gift Cards – If a $5 gift card is too much, put on the exact price of a milkshake, donut, or another treat – just be sure to note one free _______.

-10. Christmas Ornaments – Check out these beautiful ornaments at CTA Inc (not an affiliate link).
+10. Christmas Ornaments – Check out these beautiful ornaments at CTA Inc.

 11. Christmas Devotionals, Gift Books, or Coloring Books

 12. Homemade Christmas Goodies – If you love to bake consider baggie up some Christmas cookies or candies for your winners to take home and enjoy.

 You don’t have to spend a lot of money on prizes for your icebreaker games.